 Where to Begin¶

 Where you begin depends on what you are doing now.
-Five entry points, one triage.
+Three entry points, one triage.

 Pick your situation¶